The Persistent Thermal Anomalies in Rocky Worlds: Introduction

 \section{Introduction}

 Detecting atmospheres on small terrestrial exoplanets is among the foremost science goals of exoplanetary science.
-The JWST-HST joint Rocky Worlds Director's Discretionary Time (DDT) Program will spend 500 hours to search for evidence for atmospheres on so-called ``M-Earths'' -- rocky exoplanets orbiting M dwarfs -- by measuring thermal emission from their daysides \citep{redfield_report_2024}.
-Despite extensive searches since JWST's commissioning, conclusive evidence for an M-Earth atmosphere remains elusive.
-Recent JWST thermal phase curve results suggested that TRAPPIST-1 b is likely to be a bare rock.
-At the same time, the dayside brightness temperature ($\tday$) of TRAPPIST-1 c is still consistent with a tenuous atmosphere \citep{gillon_first_2025}.
-GJ 3929 b, one of the Rocky Worlds DDT targets, was observed by JWST during secondary eclipse \citep{xue_jwst_2025}.
-The authors reported a dayside brightness temperature within the error of the theoretically maximum dayside disk-integrated brightness temperature ($\tdaymax$), assuming zero albedo and no atmospheric redistribution of heat, implying that the planet is a dark bare rock.

-A prime approach to search for an atmosphere using emission spectroscopy is to look for \textit{thermal deficit}, the drop in $\tday$ relative to $\tdaymax$.
-Due to space weathering, bare rocks are likely to have darkened surfaces \citep{zieba_no_2023, lyu_super-earth_2024}.
+A prime approach to search for an atmosphere using emission spectroscopy is to look for \textit{thermal deficit}, the drop in the dayside brightness temperature ($\tday$) relative to the theoretically maximum dayside disk-integrated brightness temperature ($\tdaymax$) assuming zero albedo and no atmospheric redistribution of heat.
+Due to space weathering, bare rocks likely have darkened surfaces \citep{zieba_no_2023, lyu_super-earth_2024}.
 Therefore, if $\tday$ is significantly lower than $\tdaymax$, it is indicative of an atmosphere that redistributes heat from the permanent dayside to the nightside of a tidally locked planet.
 Such a thermal deficit was detected for planets orbiting K-type or hotter stars.
 55 Cnc e, a large ($1.95\, R_\oplus$) and massive ($8.8\, M_\oplus$) planet orbiting a G8 star, has a low bulk density and an emission spectrum inconsistent with blackbody, both suggesting the presence of a volatile envelope \citep{hu_secondary_2024}.
 Thermal deficit was also recently detected on the ultra-hot rocky exoplanet TOI-561 b, which orbits a G9 star, implying the presence of a thick volatile atmosphere \citep{teske_thick_2025}.
 Spitzer observations revealed that rocky planets K2-141 b and TOI-431 b, both orbiting K-type stars, also have thermal deficits \citep{zieba_k2_2022, monaghan_low_2025}.